unepwcmc/wukumurl/README.md

 Geolocate your visits with:

     rake geo_locate:visits

+To sync the geolocated visits with CartoDB, you can use:

+    rake geo_locate:update_map
+    rake geo_locate:update_all_map

 You can use the `cap rake_invoke task=<task_name>` to invoke this task on the server: